unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 This rule arises because pointer methods can modify the receiver; invoking them on a value would cause the method to receive a copy of the value, so any modifications would be discarded.
 The language therefore disallows this mistake.
 There is a handy exception, though.
-When the value is **addressable**, the language takes care of the common case of invoking a pointer method on a value by inserting the address operator automatically.
+When the value is **[[#Addressable]]**, the language takes care of the common case of invoking a pointer method on a value by inserting the address operator automatically.

 ```go
 // The (*Point).ScaleBy method can be called by providing a *Point receiver, like: